WhatTheDickens/engl340-s24/mod-3/outcomes.md

 - We'll discuss *Walden* and discuss connections between Thoreau's book and our work with computers.

+***Class work:*** *In the folder for 2-7, share your journal script in a file ending with the .sh extension and a journal file for the day, with the .md extension, containing notes.*

 ## Friday, February 9

 - Group 3 meeting.

+***Class work:*** *In the folder for 2-9, share a journal file for the day with notes on your developing command-line skills.
+In addition, choose a sentence anywhere in paragraphs 1-70 of "Economy" in* Walden *that you find interesting&mdash;either for what it says or how it's written.
+Select that sentence with your mouse and add a comment about it in the margin.*